-(Mark (One) CUDITIES EXCHANGE ACT OF 1024 Ш REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SEC CURTITIES EXCHANGE ACT OF 1934 OR ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED OR X TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE ES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM July 1, 2004 TO D December 31, 2004 COMMISSION FILE NUMBER: 001-32 295 ADHEREX TECHNOLO (Exact name of Registrant as specified in its chart Not Applicable (Translation of Registrant's name into English) Canada (Jurisdiction of incorporation or organization) 2300 Englert Drive, Suite G Research Triangle Park Durham, North Carolina 27713 (Address of principal executive offices) Securities registered or to be registered to Section 1 2(b) of the Act.
-Title of each class Name of each exchange on which registered Common Shares The American Stock Exchange Securities registered or to be registered to Section 12(g g) of the Act.
-None Securities for which there is a reporting obligation pursuant to S ection 15(d) of the Act.
-None repo Indicate the number of outstanding shares of each of the issuer's classes of capital or common rt.
-182,677,535 stock as of the close of the period covered by the annual Indicate by check mark whether the registrant (1) has filed all reports required to be filed by S ng the preceding 12 months (or for such short period that the registrant was required to file such he past 90 days. \boxtimes Yes \square No Indicate by check mark which financial statement item the registrant has elected to follow. \Box Item 17 ⊠ Item 18 (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DU TRING THE PAST FIVE YEARS) Exch Indicate by check mark whether the registrant has filed all documents and reports required to hange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+1 Old vi 20-1 (Mark c One) X REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO COMMISSION FILE NUMBER: ADHEREX TECHNOLOGIES INC. (Exact name of Registrant as specified in its charter) Not Applicable (Translation of Registrant's name into English) Canada (Jurisdiction of incorporation or organization) 2300 Englert Drive, Suite G Research Triangle Park Durham, North Carolina 27713 (Address of principal executive offices) Securities registered or to be registered to Section 12(b) of the Act.
+Title of each class Name of each exchange on which registered Common Shares The American Stock Exchange Securities registered or to be registered to Section 12(g) of the Act.
+None Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act.
+None Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual Not applicable - Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 the preceding 12 months (or for such short period that the registrant was required to file such reports), and (2) has been subject to such filing requirements e past 90 days. □ Yes ⊠ No Indicate by check mark which financial statement item the registrant has elected to follow. ☐ Item 17 ☐ Item 18 (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS) Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities nge Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+Yes No